valepu/PathFinding3D.js/README.md

 The aim of this project is to provide a path-finding library that can be easily incorporated into web games.
 It may run on Node.js or the browser.

-It comes along with an [online demo](http://qiao.github.com/PathFinding.js/visual) to show how the algorithms execute.
+It comes along with a [demo](visual) to show how the algorithms execute.
 (The pathfinding speed is slowed down in the demo)

 Server
 ------